mitio/mitio.github.io/source/_posts/2014-09-12-europe-code-week-baruco-2014-talk.md

 The events are independent from each other and anyone can organize an event as a part of Code Week—including you.
 Up until now, there are already over 400 events participating in Code Week, from all across Europe, including ones from countries like Turkey and Moldova.

-There are not much requirements for the events.
+There are no requirements for the events, just recommendations.
 It's preferred that the event is as beginner friendly as possible and accessible even to those with little or no previous programming experience.
 The target audience are people from all ages, especially students and children.
 The size, the format, the tools and technologies used in the events are all up to you.

 Actually, any event, in any format, which will open the doors to coding to more people will do.

 Okay, let's say you want to get involved.
 What can you do?
 At least one of three things:

-- Firstly, you can look for [existing events in your country](http://events.codeweek.eu/), get involved and help out there.
+- Firstly, you can look for [existing events in your country](http://events.codeweek.eu/)—get involved and help out there.
 - Secondly, you can organize your own event.
 It's not that hard and it's extremely fun and rewarding, I assure you.
 Also, there is a [great guide on how to organize your first event](http://events.codeweek.eu/guide/) on the Code Week website.
 - Thirdly, you can help with online stuff, like gathering beginner-friendly programming resources in your country's native language or just spreading the word about local coding events or about the Code Week initiative as a whole.